ribhavkhosla/Gizmo.com/docs/README.md

 For the database you have to create tables from the given scripts in project-gizmo/docs/scripts_db in Pgadmin Database management system.

 You will also find sample data to populate the tables in userinfoPopulation.txt and advertisementPopulation.txt.

+Please check project-gizmo/Img/screenshots to check out the gifs if all of them dont show up on this readme.